awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

 You can use the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API operation to view a list of all parameters in a path that are assigned a specific label\.

 Run the following command to view a list of parameters in a path that are assigned a specific label\.
+Replace each *example resource placeholder* with your own information\.

 ```
-aws ssm get-parameters-by-path --path parameter-path --parameter-filters Key=Label,Values=label-name,Option=Equals --max-results a-number --with-decryption --recursive
+aws ssm get-parameters-by-path \
+    --path parameter-path \
+    --parameter-filters Key=Label,Values=label-name,Option=Equals \
+    --max-results a-number \
+    --with-decryption --recursive
 ```

 The system returns information like the following\.
 For this example, the user searched under the `/Config` path\.